 Just over half of Americans — 54% — invest in stocks, according to Gallup.
 While that number may sound decent, it means millions are missing out on what may be their best chance at building substantial wealth.

 Yes, investing in stocks can be scary.
 But historically, the stock market has been the best place to build the type of wealth you will need to enjoy a sound financial future and retirement.

 3. Work to improve your credit score

-Your credit score is probably the biggest single determinant of the rate you will pay on loans for cars, homes and other purchases.
+Your credit score has a huge impact on the rate you will pay on loans for cars, homes and other purchases.
 The better your score, the lower your payments will be.

 Improving your score should be a top priority.
 Fortunately, we have some tips to help you out.

 Surveys consistently show that the average American has very little money saved up for an emergency.

 But that can be a huge mistake, and a major savings drain.
 Not only does an emergency fund keep you from having to put emergency expenses on a high-interest credit card, but it also can save you money in other ways — such as cutting the cost of your insurance by allowing you to raise your deductibles.

 Among your goals should be setting aside enough cash in savings to cover your insurance deductible (high or low) if you have a sudden claim.